jessicalee127/Freestyle-Project/PLANNING.md

 - `requests`
 - `json`
 - `argparse`
+- `flaske`

 ### Hardware Requirements

-I hope to deploy this app to a public server - AWS.
-Hardware requirement to be confirmed.
+Planning to deploy this app to Heroku as a web app.